 Bigmouth Strikes Again (Ketengus Typus) (2018)

 Sculpture.
 Carved Boat Hull (MDF, fiberglass, composite materials), toilet seat molds, acrylic paint.
-Museum of Vietnamese History.
+Ho Chi Minh City Museum.
 HCMC, Vietnam)